-For gainful employment information, see the program's website (collegeofsanmateo.edu/gedi/docs/cosm-ca-cosmetology.html).
+Gainful employment information for this certificate can be found online (collegeofsanmateo.edu/gedi/docs/cosm-ca-cosmetology.pdf).

-The CSM Cosmetology program embraces a student-centered approach to collaborative team teaching and delivers current and comprehensive curriculum via modern technologies, individual training, group projects, and supervised practice on the public; linking theoretical knowledge to hands-on (practical) experiences.
+The CSM Cosmetology program embraces a studentcentered approach to collaborative team teaching and delivers current and comprehensive curriculum via modern technologies, individual training, group projects, and supervised practice on the public; linking theoretical knowledge to hands-on (practical) experiences.
 An exceptional faculty and staff deliver instruction on hair styling and cutting, chemical applications (hair color, curling, and straightening), nail, facial, and makeup services, specialty classes, and portfolio preparation culminating in a professional photo shoot.

-Licensees may pursue a myriad of career opportunities, including but not limited to: independent salon stylists, estheticians, nail technicians, salon and spa owners/managers, product inventors/educators, movie/television/runway/platform and print work artists, beauty bloggers, writers, and school educators.
+Licensees may pursue a myriad of career opportunities, including but not limited to: independent salon stylists, estheticians, nail technicians, salon and spa owners/ managers, product inventors/educators, movie/television/ runway/platform and print work artists, beauty bloggers, writers, and school educators.
 Emerging and experienced cosmetologists enjoy worldwide opportunities with licensing reciprocity and equivalency accepted in most states and countries.
 Work opportunities are not limited by demographic indicators such as age, gender, or education level.

-- Graduates will articulate and demonstrate theoretical and practical (hands-on) discipline competency that will support entry-level job placement by successfully passing program benchmarks as assessed through earning the credentials required to sit for the state licensing exam. - Graduates will pass the National-Interstate Council (NIC) California Board of Barbering and Cosmetology theoretical (written) section of the cosmetology licensing exam. - 3.
+- 1. Graduates will articulate and demonstrate theoretical and practical (hands-on) discipline competency that will support entry-level job placement by successfully passing program benchmarks as assessed through earning the credentials required to sit for the state licensing - Graduates will pass the National-Interstate Council (NIC) California Board of Barbering and Cosmetology theoretical (written) section of the cosmetology licensing exam. - 3.
 Graduates will pass the National-Interstate Council (NIC) California Board of Barbering and Cosmetology practical (hands-on) section of the cosmetology licensing exam.